secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 | `10.129.2.28` | Scans the specified target. |
 | `--top-ports=10` | Scans the specified top ports that have been defined as most frequent. |

----

-We see that we only scanned the top 10 TCP ports of our target, and `Nmap` displays their state accordingly.
+- We see that we only scanned the top 10 TCP ports of our target, and `Nmap` displays their state accordingly.
 If we trace the packets `Nmap` sends, we will see the `RST` flag on `TCP port 21` that our target sends back to us.
 To have a clear view of the SYN scan, we disable the ICMP echo requests (`-Pn`), DNS resolution (`-n`), and ARP ping scan (`--disable-arp-ping`).

-#### Nmap - Trace the Packets
+- #### Nmap - Trace the Packets

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -p 21 --packet-trace -Pn -n --disable-arp-ping